 No two companies are the same, so no two playbooks should be created identically either.
 You may want to deep dive into a particular part of the company, product, or sales product and break out a section to address it in more detail.
 Use our template as a guide and use your judgement to adjust accordingly to suit your specific sales team.

-What’s covered in the sales playbook template
+The sales playbook template explained

 Using our template, you’ll learn what’s important to include when introducing your company to your sales reps.
 Such topics you may want to touch on are company history, values, and mission.